gmarcha/ent-goswagger-app/README.md

       module initialisation must be written in `/goswagger/restapi/configure_tutor.go`);
   - `/utils/` contains various useful packages.

+- `/tests/` contains a mock-server (to mock authorization API) and Go integration tests to our API services;

+- `/vendor/` contains project dependencies, i.e. other Go modules needed by our API (dependencies are included in source code to avoid breaking changes in modules and to skip modules downloading in workflows);

 - `/scripts/` contains scripts used by `Makefile` to run tests, to generate documentation or to setup a directory;

-- `/tests/` contains Go integration tests to our API service.
+- `/.github/workflows/` contains our Github Actions' workflows, i.e. automated repository tasks triggered on specific events.

 ## Roadmap